blueprint-platform/codegen-blueprint/docs/demo/executable-architecture-proof.md

 This walkthrough proves a single, concrete claim:

-> **When strict enforcement is enabled, architectural boundaries become executable rules that are evaluated during the build.**
+> **When strict guardrails mode is enabled, architectural boundaries become executable rules that are evaluated during the build.**

 Specifically, it demonstrates that:

 1. Codegen Blueprint generates projects with **explicit architectural models** (Hexagonal or Standard / Layered).
-2. With `--enforcement strict`, those models are translated into **generated ArchUnit rules**.
+2. With `--guardrails strict`, those models are translated into **generated ArchUnit rules**.
 3. Any architectural violation causes **`mvn verify` to fail immediately** — without starting the application.

 ---